From Interaction to Impact: Towards Safer AI Agents Through Understanding and Evaluating Mobile UI Operation Impacts: Building a Taxonomy of UI Impacts

 \subsubsection{Participants}

 We recruited 12 domain experts from a large technology company through internal message boards and snowball sampling.
 The recruitment process began by contacting researchers with expertise in AI, and subsequently extended to those with specialized knowledge in AI safety and UI understanding.
+A user studies review board internal to our company reviewed and approved our study.